 The net output would be c.
-16.7MWe.
-We at full capacity, which would be capable of producing energy for 36,800 homes.
+18.5MWe when at full capacity, which would be capable of producing energy for 36,800 homes.
 The facility will also be able to supply heat for local businesses further lowering their carbon footprint.
 This would help to reduce the overall amount of fossil fuels local businesses use.

 An on-site Aggregates Recovery Facility is also planned which will take the bottom ash from the Energy Recovery Facility and process aggregates that can be recycled and utilised in various construction applications.

 The electricity for the Materials Recovery Facility and the Aggregates Recovery Facility could also be provided by the Energy Recovery Facility.

 A) Up to 230,000 tonnes per annum of waste would be processed by the Energy Recovery Facility.
 This consists of post-recycled waste, including commercial & industrial as well as household waste and biodegradable waste such as paper, food and wood which would release methane gas if landfilled.
 It does not include hazardous waste.